 - Business Information Systems (combines business and computer sciences)

 Each year the General Studies Department evaluates the potential of new "career track" options so that we can strengthen our program and provide our students with a background that will support them in the workplace.
 Look at the requirements for our current career tracks and determine if one might be of interest to you.

-American Humanics is a collaborative program in which students receive their academic training from a participating college or university, and practical training and field experience by means of co-curricular activities such as workshops, conferences, visits to agencies, counseling, and participation in the AH student association.
+Nonprofit Administration is a collaborative program in which students receive their academic training from a participating college or university, and practical training and field experience by means of co-curricular activities such as workshops, conferences, visits to agencies, counseling, and participation in the Nonprofit Administration Student Organization (NASO).
 In addition, a six-hour internship at a non-profit organization provides valuable hands on experience.
-Upon graduation and completion of the American Humanics requirements, students will receive a Certificate in Nonprofit Management and Leadership accompanied by the exclusive use of the Certified Nonprofit Professional credential, CNP.
+Upon graduation and completion of the requirements, students will receive a Certificate in Nonprofit Management and Leadership accompanied by the exclusive use of the Certified Nonprofit Professional credential, CNP.